Fatima3722/elowitz_leibler_2000_repressilator/README_repressilator_overview.md

 Key aspects of their work and the Repressilator include:

-*   **Addressing Network Complexity:Cells consist of diverse biomolecules forming intricate networks that carry out essential life processes.
+*   Cells consist of diverse biomolecules forming intricate networks that carry out essential life processes.
 However, at the time, a deep understanding of the fundamental rules or "design principles" dictating how these intracellular networks function remained elusive, despite quantitative analysis of simpler systems.
-*   **Rational Design of an Oscillator: The central aim of their research was to implement a synthetic genetic circuit capable of producing sustained oscillations in gene expression.
+*   The central aim of their research was to implement a synthetic genetic circuit capable of producing sustained oscillations in gene expression.
 This served as a test case for rational network design.
 *   **The Repressilator Circuit:** They engineered a network using three transcriptional repressor systems that were not part of any known natural biological clock in *E. coli*:
     *   **LacI** (from the *E. coli* lactose operon)
     *   **TetR** (from the tetracycline-resistance transposon Tn10)
     *   **cI** (from bacteriophage lambda)
     These were arranged in a cyclic negative feedback loop: LacI represses *tetR* gene expression, the TetR protein represses *cI* gene expression, and the CI protein, in turn, represses *lacI* gene expression, completing the cycle.
 They termed this network the "repressilator."
-*   **GFP Reporter System:** To visualize the state of the oscillator, the network was designed to periodically induce the synthesis of Green Fluorescent Protein (GFP).
+*    To visualize the state of the oscillator, the network was designed to periodically induce the synthesis of Green Fluorescent Protein (GFP).
 GFP fluoresces under green light, allowing scientists to monitor when a linked promoter (in this case, one controlled by TetR) was active, thereby reflecting the oscillatory state of the repressilator.
 *   **Experimental Observations and the Role of Noise:**
     *   The oscillations they observed in individual *E. coli* cells typically had periods of hours, significantly longer than the cell division cycle, meaning the oscillator's state was heritable.
     *   A crucial and widely discussed finding was the **significant stochasticity** or "noise" in the system.
 Individual cells exhibited considerable variability in the period (timing) and amplitude (intensity) of the GFP fluorescence oscillations.
 This highlighted that even rationally designed synthetic circuits are subject to the inherent randomness of molecular processes within living cells.